euhoro/edi_integration/README.md

 do smtp
-do 5tedi demo to see what is missing more samples !! - default ack - test end to end
+do 5tedi demo to see what is missing more samples !! - default ack - test end to end what happens with not recognized / wrong (what percentage)